textileio/community/docs/hub/miner-index.md

 </table>
 </div>

 The calculator results are based on storing `1,000,000` bytes for `180` days.
-You can use the API directly to modify those parameters or which miners you are calculating with.
+You can use the API directly to modify those parameters or which miners you are calculating.

 <a href="" id="calculator-api" target="_blank"></a>

-The following is the full JSON result from the calculator API request.
+The following is the complete JSON result from the calculator API request.

 <div id="calculator-result">